Non-stop flights to Oslo (OSL)

 From Barcelona, there are 4 airlines that have direct services to Oslo, which are Norwegian, Norwegian, SAS (Star Alliance) and Vueling.

 From Bilbao, you can fly non-stop to Oslo with Norwegian.
-This is a seasonal route that started in June and ends in October.
+This is a seasonal route that starts in June and ends in October.

 From Gran Canaria (Las Palmas), direct flights are offered by Air Baltic, Norwegian and SAS (Star Alliance).